 Our technical paper about our non-defective bonding method has elicited a few questions about whether we use friction stir techniques to achieve our results.
 The answer is no, our production method is firmly rooted in sintering and reduction methods, although we do know how to join electrode materials via friction stir welding and some of our larger electrode assemblies are made using that method.

-The advantages of friction welding over conventional arc welding are the elimination of the many challenges in being an expert arc welder such as managing the arc gap, the voltages and amperages, various feed speeds and the various gases.
-As we do friction welding to produce electrodes themselves, the main disadvantage — that this is not a technique well-suited for joining large structures on an assembly line — does not affect us.
+The advantage of friction welding over conventional arc welding is the elimination of the many challenges in being an expert arc welder, such as managing the arc gap, the voltages and amperages, various feed speeds, and the various gases.
+Since we do friction welding to produce electrodes themselves, the main disadvantage — that this is not a technique well suited for joining large structures on an assembly line — does not affect us.

 However, if you are faced with the problem of in situ welding, you might want to consider looking into the advances in a new version called friction bit welding.
-By using an intermediary metal layer and high speed rotating tooling, this new technique literally pushes the conventional understanding of friction welding.
-Brigham Young University’s Friction Stir Reasearch Laboratory in collaboration with Oak Ridge National Laboratory along with other private and public partners are a good place to learn more about this technique.
+By using an intermediary metal layer and high-speed rotating tooling, this new technique literally pushes the conventional understanding of friction welding.
+Brigham Young University’s Friction Stir Research Laboratory, Oak Ridge National Laboratory, and other private and public partners were among the researchers of this technique.